mararap/minishell/docs/04-signal.md

 ## The simplest mental model

-Think of your minishell like this:
+Think of our minishell like this:

 ```text
 At prompt: